Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In early 2023, the quiet town of Cordova, Illinois, found itself at the center of an emotionally charged arbitration case between siblings over their late father’s estate.
 The Johnson family dispute, arbitration case number 23-CV-178, unfolded over several tense months, revealing the complexities of family dynamics mixed with financial stakes.

-William Johnson, a lifelong Cordova resident and farmer, passed away in November 2022, leaving behind a modest estate valued at approximately $425,000.
+the claimant, a lifelong Cordova resident and farmer, passed away in November 2022, leaving behind a modest estate valued at approximately $425,000.
 His three children—Mark, Ellen, and Sarah—faced a bitter divide over the division of assets, particularly the 120-acre farmland near the Mississippi River and a portfolio of investments totaling $150,000.

 Initially, the siblings attempted mediation but reached an impasse by February 2023, with Mark insisting on selling the farmland to settle debts and split the proceeds evenly.
 Ellen, who lived out-of-state and worked in finance, pushed to keep the land in the family, believing it held sentimental and long-term financial value.
 Sarah, caught in the middle, wanted a compromise but feared the family fracture was irreversible.

 On March 15, 2023, the Johnson siblings agreed to binding arbitration under Illinois law to resolve their dispute without the drawn-out process of litigation.
-They selected retired Judge Thomas Reynolds, a respected figure with experience in family and property disputes.
+They selected retired Judge the claimant, a respected figure with experience in family and property disputes.
 Over five sessions spanning April and May, each side presented detailed appraisals, financial records, and heartfelt testimonies about their father’s wishes and the meaning of the family farm.

-The arbitration hearings revealed that William Johnson had verbally expressed a desire for the land to remain in the family, but had left no explicit instructions in his will, which complicated matters.
+The arbitration hearings revealed that the claimant had verbally expressed a desire for the land to remain in the family, but had left no explicit instructions in his will, which complicated matters.
 Mark argued that the family’s outstanding mortgage of $75,000 and unpaid farm equipment loans made immediate sale necessary, while Ellen countered with a buyout proposal, offering to purchase Mark’s share at market value to keep the land.

 Judge Reynolds carefully weighed the financial realities with the emotional context, emphasizing the importance of fairness and long-term sustainability.
 On June 10, 2023, the arbitrator issued his decision: the farmland would be retained within the family, with Ellen purchasing Mark’s 40% share for $120,000 financed over three years.
 The investment portfolio and remaining assets would be liquidated and divided equally three ways.
 Sarah was appointed the primary caretaker of the farming operations, with her siblings providing financial support per the new agreement.